hallowslab/Pymap/README.md

 `git clone https://github.com/hallowslab/Pymap.git`
 - Create a .env file in the project's root directory where the file .env.template is located, you can duplicate it and modify accordingly
 - Create a config file in `pymap/src/config.json`, You can copy it from the existing templates config*-template.json and modify the settings accordingly, more info in [Addtional Info - Config File](#config-file)
-- From the project's root where the file docker-compose.yml is located, run the command `ocker compose --env-file .env -f docker-compose.yml build` to build the containers and then `docker compose up -d` to start them in the background, or in a single command `ocker compose --env-file .env -f docker-compose.yml up --build -d`
+- From the project's root where the file docker-compose.yml is located, run the command `docker compose --env-file .env -f docker-compose.yml build` to build the containers and then `docker compose up -d` to start them in the background, or in a single command `docker compose --env-file .env -f docker-compose.yml up --build -d`

 To remove containers/volumes and images: